John Pott

-John Potts (or Pott) was a physician and Colonial Governor of Virginia at the Jamestown settlement in the Virginia Colony in the early 17th century.
+John Pott (or Potts) was a physician and Colonial Governor of Virginia at the Jamestown settlement in the Virginia Colony in the early 17th century.

 Biography

+Education

 John Potts is said to have taken his degree of M.A., at Oxford University in 1605.

+Migration

 He was recommended as physician to the Virginia Company of London by the eminent Dr. Theodore Gulston, the founder of the Gulstonian Lectureship of the London College of Physicians.
 In the minutes of the Virginia Company of July 16, 1621, is the following entry:

 "For so much as the Phisicons place to the Company was now become voyde by reason of the untimely death of Dr. Bohune, slaine in the fight with two Spanish Shipps of Warr the 19th of March last, Dr. Gulstone did now take occasion to recommend unto the Company for the said place one Mr. Potts, a Master of Arts, well practised in Chirurgerie and Physique, and expert also in distillinge of waters."

 Dr. Potts and his wife Elizabeth sailed from London aboard the George in March 1619.
 The George was a 150-ton sailing vessel with William Ewen as the master.
 After a two-month passage the vessel arrived in Jamestown, Virginia, in May 1619.